FarmDyn/documentation/docs/template/biogas_module.md

 ;
 ```

-In addition to the *traditional* guaranteed-feed in tariff, the biogas
+In addition to the *traditional* guaranteed feed-in tariff, the biogas
 module comprises the payment structure for the so-called *direct
 marketing option* which was implemented in the EEG 2012.
 The calculation
 of the revenue with a direct marketing option is defined as the product